 His approach is heavily influenced by his family craft history, an interest in American manufacturing, and a deep sense of curiosity about the relationship between objects and emotions.
 His work has been recognized by the New York Times, the Washington Post, Wallpaper*, Dezeen, and more, and has appeared in exhibitions across the United States and the world.
 His work appears in locations as disparate as Moynihan Station in New York, the GOOP offices in Santa Monica, and Blackberry Farm in Tennessee.

 Her writing on architecture and design has been widely published in, among other places, the New York Times, The Atlantic, Wallpaper*, and T: The New York Times Style Magazine.
-She is the author of two trade books about design, Dark Nostalgia and Nature Framed; a critically-acclaimed memoir, How To Be Loved; and the scholarly monograph When Eero Met His Match: Aline Louchheim Saarinen and the Making of an Architect, forthcoming from Princeton University Press in 2022.
+She is the author of two books about design, Dark Nostalgia and Nature Framed; a critically-acclaimed memoir, How To Be Loved; and the scholarly monograph When Eero Met His Match: Aline Louchheim Saarinen and the Making of an Architect, out now from Princeton University Press.

-She handles business operations, editorial, public relations, and direct and custom sales of Halo lighting for Loebach Designs.
+She handles business operations, editorial, public relations, and sales for Loebach Designs.

-For media, direct sales of Halo lighting, and any other inquiries please reach out to firstname.lastname@example.org
+For media, direct sales of Halo lighting and other products, to set up a studio visit, and for any other inquiries please reach out to firstname.lastname@example.org.

 Responsibilities include: assisting the team through multiple elements of the design process, sketching, 3d-modeling, visualizing, research, and prototyping and fabrication.